svenmalvik/svenmalvik.com/_posts/2020-05-09-azure-appconfiguration.md

 az appconfig credential list --resource-group svenmalvik-rg --name spaceship-appc
 ```

-We pick primary *readOnly* credential.
+We pick the *primary / readOnly* credential.
 We need the `id` and the `value`.
 Below is an example that I created previously.
 It won't work for you as it won't exist anymore.

 ```json
 ...